madebysimon/OPUS/a/autorTest.md

 ---
 title: Autor
 nav_exclude: true
+author: Simon
+authorfellowship: MaiaHealth
+contributors:
 ---

 ## Notable Experience
 Something [^1]

-[^1]: This is the first footnote.
+[^1]: This is the first footnote. <br>this is a new line
-	this is indented as the second line
+	this indented stuff is included in the same line